lingeringwillx/Sims-2-Clean-Up-Script/README.md

 `python cleanup.py game_directory`

 If your game directory is in `C:\\Program Files` then you might need to copy the files to another locaton first.

+### Known Issues

+There are some known difficulties with using SimPE for mesh extraction on the cleaned files.
+Also, you will not be able to access older versions of behavior files as those have been deleted.
+Hence, for CC makers and modders, it's better to use the full game.